-This will ensure the highest quality of your decisions, optimize the buyer’s journey, enhance customer exchanges, and in the end increase loyalty and retention.
+This will ensure the highest quality of your decisions, optimize the buyer’s journey, enhance customer exchanges.
+In the end, this will leak back to your customers to increase loyalty and retention.

 In these omnichannel days, your shoppers have a myriad of touchpoints.
 Data platforms are necessary for that 360-view, and ML algorithms like Uber’s are important for predictive modeling and customer profiling.